dipankar-datta/sitar/README.md

 >**deleteMapEntry** <br>
 >**clearMap**

-### **3.1 setMap(subscriptionKey: string, entryKey: string, data: any)**
+### **3.1 setMap(subscriptionKey: string, mapKey: string, data: any)**
 setMap takes the data aginst the subscription key and the object key and then stores it in the browser memory.
 After storing it invokes all the callback functions which are provided as part of subscription for the subscription key. setMap stores data based on the subscriptionKey and the entryKey.

 #### **Params**
 >**subscriptionKey**: Name or unique identifier of Map.
 This can be any string name.
 This should be unique for the kind of Map we store.
 This is the subscription key.
 This is a mandatory field <br>
->**entryKey**: entryKey is the key for the map we stored in the memory.
+>**mapKey**: mapKey is the key for the map we stored in the memory.
 Everytime we call setMap and provide this key, it will store the data agains this key inside the stored map.
 On passing same key it will override the previous data agains this key .
 This is a mandatory field.<br>
 >**data**: This is the data we intend to stored in the map for the specified entryKey.

 #### **Example**